-, or looping multi-color brushstrokes.
-In 1962, Close received his BA from the University of Washington in Seattle, followed by his MFA at Yale University 1964.
-Three years later he moved to New York, where he was one of the founders of photorealistic painting, working at first in black-and-white before shifting to colorful, bright, and almost abstract paintings.
+(American, b.1940) is best known for his large-scale Photorealist portraits, composed of tiny airbrush bursts, thumbprints, or looping, multicolored brushstrokes.
+In 1962, Close received his BA from the University of Washington in Seattle, followed by his MFA at Yale University in 1964.
+Three years later, he moved to New York, where he was one of the founders of Photorealistic painting, working at first in black and white before shifting to colorful, bright, and almost abstract paintings.

 Close systematically composes his paintings with a grid format, which is often visible in the finished work; his most recent works combine his methodical grid with the spontaneous brushwork of the Abstract Expressionists.
 The subjects of his portraits are usually his family and friends, including artists such as Richard Serra

 , Cindy Sherman

-(American, b.1954), Alex Katz
+, Alex Katz

-(American, b.1927), Roy Lichtenstein
+, Roy Lichtenstein

-(American, 1923–1997), and Robert Rauschenberg
+, and Robert Rauschenberg

-(American, 1925–2008) His work is widely esteemed and has been exhibited at the Museum of Modern Art and PS 1 in New York, the Centre Pompidou in Paris, and the Tate Modern in London, among many other institutions.
+.
+His work is widely esteemed, and has been exhibited at The Museum of Modern Art and PS1 in New York, the Centre Pompidou in Paris, and the Tate Modern in London, among many other institutions.

 In 1988, Close was diagnosed with a rare spinal artery collapse, which he refers to as “The Event,” and has been forced to paint in a wheelchair ever since.
 However, his artwork has evolved to accomodate his new circumstances, incorporating pixelated squares of color, which he paints with a brush strapped to his wrist, and which, from far away, create the effect of a unified composition.